drewmccormack/Forked/Samples/Forking Simple iCloud/README.md

 2. Turn on background modes for background fetch and remote notifications.
 3. Configure the `CloudKitExchange` to use the `CKContainer` you have setup, and the record name (`id`).

+Once you have been testing in Xcode with a debug version for a while, and are ready to go to production, you should go to the [CloudKit Dashboard](https://icloud.developer.apple.com), and promote the development schema to production.